Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Introduction

 The distinction outlined above necessitates different approaches to realize a BIC response in photonic and acoustic systems.
-The multipolar content of a symmetry-protected BIC (s-BIC) can contain only multipoles with $m \neq \pm 1$ that do not radiate in the normal direction with respect to the lattice~\cite{Sadrieva2019Sep}.
-The simplest but feasible example of an electromagnetic s-BIC is a lattice of vertically oriented electric or magnetic dipoles ($\ell = 1, m =0$)~\cite{Sadrieva2019Sep,Koshelev2023May}.
-Indeed, such a dipole does not radiate transverse waves in the normal (vertical) direction.
-This makes the entire lattice nonradiant if the dipole moments of the particles have the same amplitude and phase, \textit{i.e.}, $\mathbf{k}_{\parallel} = \bm{0}$.
-Moreover, such a mode can be excited under normal incidence only by breaking the particle symmetry~\cite{Fedotov2007Oct,Tuz2018Feb,Khardikov2012Feb,Koshelev2018Nov,Barreda2022Aug}, so that it becomes $C_{1v}$~\cite{Poleva2023Jan}.
-This can be achieved, for example, if the sphere is replaced by a nonequilateral prism.
-The symmetry breaking enables bianisotropy-induced coupling in isolated photonic scatterers between the nonradiant electric dipole from the s-BIC with $m = 0$ and the magnetic dipole of the external wave with $m = \pm1$, or vice versa~\cite{Evlyukhin2020May,Evlyukhin2021Dec}.
-In this case, the state is referred to as a quasi-s-BIC to emphasize a finite but large $Q$-factor.
-A quasi-BIC can be of even more practical importance than a genuine BIC, since it can be excited by an external plane wave at normal incidence~\cite{Koshelev2019Jul,Carletti2018Jul}.
+The multipolar content of a symmetry-protected BIC (s-BIC) can contain only multipoles with $m \neq \pm 1$, which do not radiate in the normal direction with respect to the lattice~\cite{Sadrieva2019Sep}.
+The simplest example of an electromagnetic s-BIC is a lattice of vertically oriented electric or magnetic dipoles ($\ell = 1, m = 0$)~\cite{Sadrieva2019Sep,Koshelev2023May}.
+Such a dipole does not radiate transverse waves in the normal direction, making the entire lattice nonradiant if the dipole moments of all particles have the same amplitude and phase, \textit{i.e.}, $\mathbf{k}_{\parallel} = \bm{0}$.
+Moreover, such a mode can be excited under normal incidence only by breaking the particle symmetry~\cite{Fedotov2007Oct,Tuz2018Feb,Khardikov2012Feb,Koshelev2018Nov,Barreda2022Aug}, which breaks inversion and rotational symmetry with respect to the $z$ axis~\cite{Poleva2023Jan}.
+This can be achieved, for example, by replacing a sphere with a non-equilateral prism.
+This symmetry breaking enables bianisotropy-induced coupling between the nonradiant electric dipole from the s-BIC with $m = 0$ and the magnetic dipole of the external wave with $m = \pm 1$, or vice versa~\cite{Evlyukhin2020May,Evlyukhin2021Dec}.
+This state is referred to as a quasi-s-BIC to emphasize its finite but large $Q$ factor.
+A quasi-BIC can be more practically important than a genuine BIC, as it can be excited by an external plane wave at normal incidence~\cite{Koshelev2019Jul,Carletti2018Jul}.

+In acoustics, a normally incident pressure plane wave is a superposition of scalar multipoles that always radiate in the normal direction -- so-called \textit{zonal multipoles} with $m = 0$.
+Although scalar multipoles with $m \neq 0$ do not radiate in the normal direction and can form acoustic s-BICs, it can be hindered, if not impossible, to efficiently excite an acoustic quasi-s-BIC with a high $Q$-factor under normal incidence without breaking the particle rotational symmetry~\cite{Tsimokha2022Apr}.
+Recently, Allayarov \textit{et al}. showed that lattice-induced coupling between multipoles of the same parity (and $m = \pm 1$) can enable accidental optical BICs (a-BICs) at the $\Gamma$-point of a metasurface of spherical resonators~\cite{allayarov2024anapole}.
+In this case, each multipole can be excited by an external wave, resulting in quasi-a-BICs with high-$Q$ resonances under normal incidence without breaking metasurface symmetry.